severalnines/docs/user-guide/mysql/settings.rst

 Provides thresholds for warnings and criticals event.
 Thresholds specify the threshold level at which an alarm will be triggered and notification will be sent via email to the list of recipients configured in the `Email Notification`_.
 Set your alarm thresholds for:

-* CPU, RAM, Disk Space utilization
+* CPU, RAM, disk space and swap utilization
-* MySQL Server Memory utilization
+* MySQL server memory utilization
-* DataMemory, IndexMemory, Tablespace, REDO Log and Buffer utilization (MySQL Cluster)
+* DataMemory, IndexMemory, tablespace, redo log and buffer utilization (MySQL Cluster)

 ========= ===========
 Level     Description